Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 UE_IPV4_IMS=10.46.0.0/24
 ```

-**Takeaway:** verified the fix against the upstream repository rather than trusting a plausible-sounding but incorrect first attempt — an assumption about variable naming was initially wrong and was corrected by checking the source.
+**Takeaway:** verified the fix against the upstream repository rather than trusting a plausible-sounding but incorrect first attempt.
+My assumption about variable naming was initially wrong and was corrected by checking the source.

-### 4.3 UE authentication failure — SQN synchronisation
+### 4.3 UE authentication failure (SQN synchronisation)

 UE registration failed:
 ```